The Less Intelligent the Elements, the More Intelligent the Whole. Or, Possibly Not?: Predators and Preys

+However, existing ABMs achieve consistency with the aggregate Lotka-Volterra by adding features that are specific to animal populations, such as availability of food and shelter for preys, or stages of phenotypic development for predators \cite{wilson-96TPB} \cite{wilson-98AN} \cite{wilensky-reisman-06CI} \cite{carmichael-hadzikadic-13ACS} \cite{thierry-sheeren-marilleau-corson-almaric-monteil-15EM}; by contrast, we are interested in achieving species co-existence out of (sophisticated individual decisions).

-Let~$x \in \Re^+$ and~$y \in \Re^+$ denote the environmental density~\footnote{By ``environmental density'' we mean the ratio of the number of individuals to some measure of the size of the natural environment where they live, such as its area or volume.} of a prey and predator species, respectively.
-In its simplest version, the prey-predator model captures their dynamics by means of the following pair of differential equations:
+Let us first of all introduce the basic Lotka-Volterra model.
+Let~$x \in \Re^+_0$ and~$y \in \Re^+_0$ denote the environmental densities~\footnote{\emph{Environmental density} is the ratio of the number of individuals to some measure of the size of the natural environment where predators and preys live, such as its area or volume.} of preys and predators, respectively.
+In its simplest version, the Lotka-Volterra model captures their dynamics by means of the following pair of differential equations:

 where $a, b, c , d \in \Re^{+}$ are suitable constants.

 The Lotka-Volterra model has three outcomes:

 \begin{description} \item[$E_1 = (0, 0)$] No preys, no predators.
 If $x(0)=0$ and $y(0)=0$, then $x(t) = y(t) 0 \forall t>0$.
 However, this equilibrium is also approached if $x(0)=0$ and $y(0)>0$, in which case $x(t)=0 \forall t>0$ and $y(t) = y(0) \, e^{-ct}$, which implies that $\lim_{t \to + \infty} y(t) = 0$.